aperep/aperep/content/me.en.md

 - (with Sergei Kovalenko and Mikhail Zaidenberg) *On automorphism groups of affine surfaces*, **Advanced Studies in Pure Mathematics 75** (2017), Algebraic Varieties and Automorphism Groups, 207--286; arXiv:1511.09051.
 - (with Mateusz Michałek and Hendrik Süß) *Flexible affine cones and flexible coverings*, **Mathematische Zeitschrift 290** (2018), no. 3-4, 1457-1478, http://doi.org/10.1007/s00209-018-2069-2
 - (with Nikolay Bogachev) *Vinberg's Algorithm for Hyperbolic Lattices*, **Mathematical Notes 103** (2018), no. 5-6, 836-840, http://doi.org/10.1134/S0001434618050164
+- (with Andriy Regeta) *When is the automorphism group of an affine variety nested?*, preprint, [arXiv:1903.07699](https://arxiv.org/abs/1903.07699)

 Alternatively, see my [Publons](https://publons.com/researcher/2939252/alexander-perepechko/) profile.
 There are also abstracts in Schools-Conferences on Lie Algebras, Algebraic Groups and Invariant Theory.